YRu23/IMT-542A-project/README.md

 Details about the FAIR implementation for this project is shown in FAIR implementation.md

 ## Quality Control
 Details information about the quality control for the data is shown in Quality control.md

+## Test Plan
+Details about the test plan for the APIs is provided in Test plan.md